Solar100’s Jon Powers: The Chief Sustainability Officer of Solar

 Richard Matsui: On that note, you’re uniquely experienced in dealing with operating portfolios.
 Of course, not all of them will perform perfectly.
 How do you handle that?

 Jon Powers: We really focus on front-end diligence to understand any problems.
 This approach also allows us to highlight some of the BS we’re seeing, whether it’s from developers or just simple things like inverters.
-A system that was built 6 or 7 years ago may have a completely different inverter infrastructure, and you can’t just rip it out and replace it with what’s new to the systems today.
+A system that was built six or seven years ago may have a completely different inverter infrastructure, and you can’t just rip it out and replace it with what’s new to the systems today.
 Those types of problems are definitely challenging.

 We also try to keep it as local as possible.
-Sometimes that’s an advantage, sometimes it’s a disadvantage.
+Sometimes that’s an advantage; sometimes it’s a disadvantage.
 It is an advantage from a cost perspective, but it can also mean a decrease in the leverage you get from only working with large partners.
 We have some large partners, but we really try to keep it as localized as we can, which can be hard to manage.

 Richard Matsui: I can see that.
-What processes or tools helped you to identify the ‘problem children’ and implement those O&M improvements?
+What processes or tools helped you to identify the "problem children" and implement those [operations and maintenance] improvements?

 Jon Powers: That’s a good question.
 Part of what allows us to identify problems is the way we structured our reporting, not just for our investors but internally as well.
 This enables us to track any problems and push for timely resolutions.
 But understanding where the asset management team should focus its O&M time is not always obvious.
-As an industry we still struggle to understand the drivers of underperformance, including weather and modeling assumptions.
-At CleanCapital, we approach this by leveraging industry data, including kWh Analytics’ STAR Comps product, which helps us identify addressable performance issues and validate our modeling assumptions.
-Insights from data products like STAR that utilize market data will inevitably be part of the maturation of the sector.
+As an industry, we still struggle to understand the drivers of underperformance, including weather and modeling assumptions.
+At CleanCapital, we approach this by leveraging industry data, including kWh Analytics’ Star Comps product, which helps us identify addressable performance issues and validate our modeling assumptions.
+Insights from data products like Star that utilize market data will inevitably be part of the maturation of the sector.

 And to be completely candid, another advantage is that we have an outstanding team.
 Zoe Berkery, who now leads our asset management, was our first employee.
-When she started at CleanCapital, she didn’t have solar finance experience—her background was working with me at the White House.
+When she started at CleanCapital, she didn’t have solar finance experience — her background was working with me at the White House.
 Asset management is not easy work, and sometimes it requires that we hold the providers’ feet to the fire.
-But Zoe’s a real rock star and has built a team under her that does this solutions implementation work in an incredibly efficient way.
+But Zoe’s a real rock star and has built a team under her that does this solution-implementation work in an incredibly efficient way.

 President Biden and implications for the solar industry